mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_links.md

 ## Next

-Now that you know Objective-C, your are well prepared for the [MulleObjC basics](mydoc_basics.html).
+Now that you know Objective-C, your are well prepared for the [mulle-objc basics](mydoc_basics.html).